pavilkau/arch-bootstrap/README.md

 # Arch bootstrapping script

 ## Installation:

-On an Arch based distribution as root, run the following:

-Steps:
 1. Complete the first arch installation steps:
   i.
 Boot Arch installation medium. ii.
 Connect to the network